MEDICAL SECOND OPINION

 If hemodialysis treatment is regularly applied, the success rate of the process is high.
 The patient's energy level and appetite may increase.
 Hemodialysis reduces salt and fluid accumulation, so the patient's shortness of breath and swelling may decrease.

 To benefit from hemodialysis treatment in the best way, the ideal "dry weight" should be maintained.
-The ideal dry weight is the weight measured when there is no excess fluid in the body.
+Perfect dry weight is measured when no excess fluid is in the body.
 During the hemodialysis application process, if attention is paid to sodium intake, the ideal dry weight should be reached at the end of each hemodialysis session.
-If hemodialysis treatments are beneficial and ideal dry weight is maintained, blood pressure is controlled, and the risk of a heart attack is minimized.
+If hemodialysis treatments are beneficial and, superior dry weight is maintained, blood pressure is controlled, and the risk of a heart attack is minimized.

 Why is Nutrition Important for Hemodialysis Patients?